Pacidus/py-ssimulacra2/README.md

 SSIMULACRA2 is a full-reference image quality metric that mimics human perception of image quality, focusing specifically on compression artifacts.
 This Python package provides an efficient implementation that closely follows the original C++ algorithm from the JPEG XL project.

-For detailed information about the metric and score interpretation, please refer to the [original SSIMULACRA2 implementation](https://github.com/libjxl/libjxl/tree/main/tools/ssimulacra2) in the JPEG XL repository.
+For detailed information about the metric and score interpretation, please refer to the [original SSIMULACRA2 implementation](https://github.com/cloudinary/ssimulacra2) by cloudinary.

 ## Installation